 As with many of our recipes here at Biscuits and Burlap we recommend Tony Chachere's Original Creole Seasoning.
 If watching your salt it comes in a salt-free version too.

-Pork Chop Recipe with Cajun Pan Sauce
+Cajun Pork Chops with Creamy Pan Sauce

 - If time allows, pat pork chops dry and sprinkle with 1 teaspoon of seasoning.
 Allow to sit in refrigerator, loosely covered for 30 minutes to 1 hour.